ByTowne Cinema: Ownership

 Beginning at the Towne Cinema, Jean Cloutier, who was an usher, was asked to become a manager by the former operator of the Towne.
 Also, Bruce White began as a graphic designer for the Towne Cinema's programme.
 In 1983, Cadieux sold the Towne Cinema to Jean Cloutier and Bruce White.

 In 1988, Bruce White and Jean Cloutier bought the Nelson Theatre for $790,000.
 Similar to the Towne Cinema, the pair transformed the Nelson into a repertory cinema, under the name ByTowne Cinema.

 The Towne and the ByTowne operated simultaneously for 9 months, with slightly different programs.
 In June 1989, White moved the entire operation to the ByTowne and closed the Towne Cinema.

-After the ByTowne cinema was permanently closed in December 2020, it was sold to new owners Daniel Demois and Andy Willick, who reopened it under the same name in September 2021.
+After the ByTowne cinema was closed in December 2020, it was sold to new owners Daniel Demois and Andy Willick, who reopened it under the same name in September 2021.

 Renovations

 The cinema was built in 1946 by the prolific architects Harold Kaplan and Abraham Sprachman.From 1947 onward, the ByTowne made many improvements and renovations: the screen and projection, completely renovated the washrooms and installed new seats with more legroom.

 The theatre was renovated in the early sixties to add wider and plusher seats, reducing its seating capacity from 940 to 770.
 Likewise, 70 mm projection facilities, along with new sound systems and wider screens were installed.

 The cinema was renovated again in 2000 and 175 old ByTowne seats were replaced.
 One hundred and fifty "airline-style" seats were salvaged from the recently closed Capitol Square multiplex on Queen Street.
 When those seats were installed in the 1980s, they were known as "the best seats in town", equipped with high backs and cupholders.
 The seating in the ByTowne Cinema was reduced to 670 and the renovations cost $30,000.
 On March 25, 2000, in order to pay for the renovations, a garage sale was held by the ByTowne Cinema.
 Movie posters, CDs, and film reels were offered as sale items.

 In the fall of 2011, the cinema installed a Christie digital projector, although its two 35mm projectors remained operational.
 In May 2013, the ByTowne renovated its auditorium.
 The ground level seats were replaced with 435 new Greystone "Madrid" chairs.
 The total number of seating was reduced to 650.